mastodon/documentation/content/en/admin/troubleshooting.md

 ## **I encountered a compilation error while executing `RAILS_ENV=production bundle exec rails assets:precompile`, but no more information is given.
 How to fix it?**

 Usually it's because your server ran out of memory while compiling assets.
-Use something like a swapfile to increase the memory capacity.
+Use a swapfile or increase the swap space to increase the memory capacity.